openplacos/openplacos/README.md

 A component is something physical you plug on your system: it can be an IO card (ex: arduino, µchameleon), sensor (ex: light, temperature)), actuator (relay, pwm driver).
 OpenplacOS is generic at this point.
 A component do not have to be categorized as a sensor or an actuator to work.
 OpenplacOS just consider components and let you put in a "component" whatever you want.

+## Installation ##

+OpenplacOS installation is distribution dependant.
+Here is a list of distros and corresponding documentation for installing it.

+* ubuntu: ???
+* gentoo: ???
+* arch: ???

 ## Data organization ##

 OpenplacOS organizes ressources using *object* and *interface*.